nealwc/hiya/README.md

-# hiyaTech
+# hiya-Tech

-hiyaTech is a full stack apllication that includes Node/Express/React/JWT which is deployed through heroku.
+hiya-Tech is a full stack apllication that includes Node/Express/React/JWT which is deployed through heroku.

 ## About

-hiyaTech is a website that allows user to buy and trade technology items without any issue.
+hiya-Tech is a website that allows user to buy and trade technology items without any issue.

 This website is best for a simple complex marketplace that shows users an image and descirption of the item that they are selling/trading.